 - Green vegetables should be the size of your fist.

-- Starchy foods (potatoes) should be served in a portion smaller than your fist.
+- Starchy foods (potatoes) serve in a portion smaller than your fist.